 Maintenance

 Like composite fencing, vinyl is very low maintenance.
-It doesn’t need painting or staining, and a simple wash now and then is usually all it needs to keep looking fresh.
+It doesn’t need repairing or staining, and a simple wash now and then is usually all it needs to keep looking fresh.

 When you factor in the long-term costs of maintenance and potential replacements, composite fencing often comes out on top as the smartest choice for homeowners looking for a strong, long-lasting fence.
 It offers the aesthetic appeal of wood, the strength of engineered materials, and the peace of mind that comes with knowing your fence will stand strong for decades to come.